Using and maintaining your equipment

 Weighing, measuring or counting goods in front of the purchaser

-If you weigh, measure or count goods in front of the purchaser, your equipment must be situated so that they can easily see:
+If you weigh, measure or count goods in front of the purchaser, your equipment must be situated so that both of you can easily see:

 • the weighing or measuring of the goods, and